 The game shall be considered complete when at least one half (of the game) and 50% of the second half have been played.
-Anything less must be reported to the Director, who will determine whether the game must be replayed.
+Anything less must be reported to the league authority who will determine if it needs to be replayed or who will determine the outcome of the game.